LMU Student Housing is committed to making our residential facilities sustainable and we continually work to find ways to make our buildings green.

 Solar thermal energy is a technology for harnessing solar energy for heating.
 LMU currently has solar thermal arrays on four residential dormitories on campus: McKay, Desmond, Rosecrans, and Whelan Halls.
 The arrays collect solar energy which is then processed through heat exchangers and used for domestic hot water needs.
 Currently LMU is looking to upgrade its current system to a more efficient array using the latest technology, and expand its coverage to include additional residence halls, supplementing the university's hot-water system and providing heating for the swimming pool.

 All students living in Hannon and Tenderich apartments are provided the opportunity to compost.
-Students can signup through Student Housing Online Services and will be provided a pail to collect their organic waste.

 Why recycle food waste?